The Document Foundation: Organization

 This structure reflects the foundation's commitment to meritocracy.
-Membership in the Board of Trustees is only open to those who have been determined to have made meaningful contributions over a period of at least three months, and who commits to continued active participation for at least six more months.
+Membership in the Board of Trustees is only open to those who have been determined to have made meaningful contributions over a period of at least three months, and who commit to continued active participation for at least six more months.
 Admission is by application and approval by the Membership Committee.
 As of April 2025, there are 139 members on the Board of Trustees.

 Board of directors and team

-The Board of Directors has seven members and is elected every two years.
-Additionally, up to three substitute members, the runners up in the election are named substitute members, who will replace resigning members of the Board.
-After the last election in May 2024, the Board of Directors are: